Rezonality/zep/README.md

 Libraries
 -----------
+The libraries are pulled in by the prebuild step, which uses vcpkg to collect and build them cross-platform.
-This sample uses SDL for the window setup, and ImGui for the rendering, or Qt.
+The ImGui demo sample uses SDL for the window setup, and ImGui for the rendering.
+The Qt sample just uses Qt.

 [SDL2: Media/Window Layer](https://www.libsdl.org/download-2.0.php)
 SDL2 is used to get a window on the screen in a cross platform way, and for OpenGL to generate a Context.